zoneout215/asreview-makita-multiprocessing/README.md

 # ASReview Makita Multiprocessing
 This repository is devoted for a use case demonstration of ASReview Makita with multiprocessing approach.
+It contains two examples of parallelisation: `bareMetal` and `Kubernetes`.

 ## Table of Contents
 * `bareMetal` folder contains an example of Makita parallelisation without  Kubernetes and Docker using GNU package on bare CPUs